Subcommittee on the HASS Requirementreturn to MIT home page

 - Social Sciences: Social Science subjects engage in theory-driven as well as empirical exploration and analysis of human transactions.
 They address the mental and behavioral activities of individuals, groups, organizations, institutions, and nations.
 Social science disciplines such as anthropology, economics, linguistics, political science, and psychology seek generalizable interpretations and explanations of human interaction.

-- Departments or HASS teaching units (both within and outside of SHASS) who wish to propose a new subject to count towards the HASS Requirement are asked to email a Subject Proposal Form for the HASS Requirement and syllabus to the Subcommittee for their review.
+- Departments or HASS teaching units (both within and outside of SHASS) who wish to propose a new subject to count towards the HASS Requirement are asked to email a Subject Proposal Form for the HASS Requirement and syllabus to the Subcommittee for its review.
 Catalog Coordinators in each Department/unit can enter the subject as a new subject into the Curricular Information System (CIS).
 A refresher on the process and subject numbering can be found on the Registrar's website.

 - Catalog Coordinators and Undergraduate Administrators will be contacted with deadlines for HASS proposals at the beginning of the fall semester.
 Please note, proposals will be accepted in the fall semester for the next Academic Year.
 The SHR deadlines may be earlier than other subject deadlines.
 Please contact the staff to the Subcommittee, if you have questions.